-We’re joined by Professor Allison Bauer of Northeastern’s College of Health Sciences to explore the vital intersection of community health and healthcare delivery.
+We’re joined by Professor Allison Bauer of Northeastern’s College of Health Sciences to explore the importance community health and social determinants of health have on health outcomes.
+With a career spanning law, healthcare policy, and philanthropy, she brings a unique perspective on how systems-level change can be driven by focusing on communities first.

 Timestamps: